 I remember back in February, I found ways to develop that strength and make my way back up the spiral.
 I even had one of those ‘top 10’ like lists.
 I forget what was on it.
-Looking back, I think what helped was:
+Looking back, what helped me to deal with the setbacks in recovery was:

 - Realising how I was feeling.
 I learned the signs were anger, wanting to blame others, and feeling an enveloping dark grey heavy mass around me.

 - Hibernating by myself for a little while, maybe an hour, just to figure out what was going on with me.

 - Taking my ‘stuff’ to my trusted external support systems.

 - Telling myself I needed to ‘keep calm’ for my friend while the ‘boom boom boom’ kept happening around us.

 - Going back to my external support systems to help me ‘keep calm’.